Sapphire-Coder/mongoose-store/README.md

 5. There is a seed provided, and one can seed the directory using `node seed.js`
 6. Running `nodemon`
 7. Opening a web browser, and navigating to [http://localhost:3000/products](http://localhost:3000/products)

+A link to a video example and explanation of the code can be found [here](https://youtu.be/_6cPvMOjF6I).